rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 In a different approach for modeling quantum computing, [quantum finite automata](https://en.m.wikipedia.org/w/index.php?title=Quantum_finite_automaton) can use quantum analogs of Markov decision processes for probabilistic triggering of state transitions.

 Computational automata can be ranked by their mathematic problem-solving capacity as depicted below.
-Automated mathematical problem solving capability is greatest in Universal Turing Machines, and this hierarchy has been codified in the [Church-Turing hypothesis](https://plato.stanford.edu/entries/church-turing/)
+Automated mathematical problem solving capability is greatest in Universal Turing Machines, and this hierarchy was first codified in the [Church-Turing Thesis](https://plato.stanford.edu/entries/church-turing/)